paulacb9/Curs_PHP/aprendiendo-symfony/README.md

-IMPORTANT!!!
+# IMPORTANT!!!

+The files in the next folders are not imported:

+    vendor

-The file VENDOR are not imported (in the installation of Symfony will be includeds automaticly)
+(in the installation of Laravel will be includeds automaticly)

 //

+Los archivos en las siguientas pastas no estan importados:

+    vendor

-Los archivos VENDOR no estan importados (en la instalación de Symfony seran incluidos automaticamente)
+(en la instalación de Laravel seran incluidos automaticamente)